RedisGrafana/grafana-redis-app/README.md

 The Redis Application, is a plug-in for Grafana that provides custom panels for [Redis Data Source](https://grafana.com/grafana/plugins/redis-datasource).

-### What is the Redis Data Source for Grafana?

-If you’re not familiar with Grafana, it’s a very popular tool used to build dashboards to monitor applications, infrastructures, and software components.
-The Redis Data Source for Grafana is a plug-in that allows users to connect to the Redis database and build dashboards in Grafana to easily monitor Redis and application data.
-It provides an out-of-the-box predefined dashboard, but also lets you build customized dashboards tuned to your specific needs.

 ### What Grafana version is supported?

 Only Grafana 7.0 and later with a new plug-in platform supported.